-LED lighting is becoming a fast favorite among fishkeepers.
+LED aquarium lighting is becoming a fast favorite among fish keepers.
 It’s ridiculously energy efficient and it’s unlikely you’ll ever need to change the bulbs in your lifetime.

 If you buy a new aquarium, LED lighting will often come as standard, but it’s unlikely that whatever comes with your setup will be suitable for a planted tank.

-You can get full-spectrum varieties of LED lighting, which is what you’ll need to keep your plants healthy.
+You can get full-spectrum varieties of aquarium LED lights, which is what you’ll need to keep your plants healthy.

-While this type of lighting is more expensive to buy than most, you’ll offset the cost long-term as it’s so much cheaper to run.
+While this type is more expensive to buy than most, you’ll offset the cost long-term as it’s so much cheaper to run.

 Full Spectrum Bulbs